What Are Antibiotic (Antibacterial) Eye Drops?

-Hordeolum, most commonly called styes, causes inflammation at the edge of the eyelid.
+Styes cause inflammation at the edge of the eyelid.
 They are red and painful.
-Staphylococcus bacteria cause styes, which occur when bacteria builds up in an oil gland near the base of an eyelash.
+Staphylococcus bacteria cause styes, which occur when bacteria build up in an oil gland near the base of an eyelash.

 Chalazion, which are similar to styes, are cysts deep in the eyelid.
 Inflammation from blocked meibomian glands causes chalazion.
 This blockage can lead to staphylococcus bacteria entering the gland opening.

-Antibiotic treatments are only needed for treating bacterial eye infections.
+Antibiotic treatments only treat bacterial eye infections.
 They won’t help with viral infections or fungal infections or if you have an allergic reaction.
 For eye problems in these categories, you’ll need antihistamines or antiviral medications.

 There are different types of antibiotic eye drops, including:

 Each of these has different action mechanisms.
 Not all of them will cure all bacterial eye infections.

 For example, topical antibiotics often will not cure a stye.
 In some cases, two or three may be combined into a single formulation to treat an infection comprehensively.